Find an Experienced Insurance Lawyer in Your Area

 After 10 years of faithfully making all premium payments in full and on time, the man passes away from the heart condition.
 Beneficiaries pursue their claims with the insurance company, but it refuses to pay.
 The beneficiaries accuse the insurance company of bad faith, because it failed to honor its agreement.

-The insurance company then provides proof that the policyholder knew of his medical condition but did not include it on the paperwork.
+The insurance company then provided proof that the policyholder knew of his medical condition but did not include it on the paperwork.
 It, therefore, reserves the right not to pay out the benefits because the policyholder failed to uphold his good faith responsibilities.
 This is an unfortunate situation, but it does happen fairly often.

 What Types of Insurance Require Lawyers?